SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-ooze.md

 - You gain 2 [Doom Points](/list/spell-catastrophe) (roll for Catastrophe);
 - You gain 1 [Spell Die](/spells/);
-- Roll a D6, you mutate in the following way :
+- Roll a D6, you <span class="tooltip" data-tooltip="Permanent mutations take an inventory slot">mutate</span> in the following way :

 1. You stink.
 Creatures who value hygiene will never have a good first impression of you.
 1. Your words are replaced by tiny mud mephits that mime them before being snuffed.